alphagov/govuk-developer-docs/source/manual/make-a-new-document-type-available-to-search.html.md

 ### 3. Reindex

-**If your new document uses an existing schema this is not necessary**
+If your new document uses an existing schema, **this is not necessary**.

 Reindex the `govuk` index following the instructions in [Reindex an Elasticsearch index][reindex].